malachi-iot/estdlib/docs/container/unordered_map.md

 1. Mark for removal (gc flag)
 2. Actual null of entry

+Broadly speaking, we split GC into two phases so that hash lookups still operate properly after a bunch of deletions.

 Items marked for removal are called "sparse".
 In broad terms, an item is in one of 3 states:

 * active = non-null key_type. mapped_type content